Contents: Magnetic clutch ↡ Viscous coupling ↡

 1 - primary disk; 2 - hysteresis disk; 3 - secondary disk; 4 - permanent magnet; 5 - steel disk; 6 - ball bearing

-1. With the engine stopped, rotate the fan by hand and check that it rotates evenly and silently.
+1. With the engine stopped, rotate the fan manually and make sure it rotates smoothly and quietly.

-2. Replace the fan clutch if it does not resist rotation or is noisy.
+2. Replace the fan clutch if it does not rotate or is noisy.

 Cross section of a viscous fan clutch

-1. Warm up the engine to normal operating temperature and maintain engine speed between 4000 and 4500 rpm.
-Do not close the radiator, otherwise the clutch will not respond correctly to temperature changes.
+1. Warm up the engine to normal operating temperature and maintain its speed between 4000 and 4500 rpm.
+Do not cover the radiator, otherwise the clutch will not respond correctly to temperature changes.

-2. Using a thermometer (temperature gauge) make sure that when the engine warms up to 90-95°C, the fan speed increases by about 1000 rpm.
-With a properly functioning clutch, this will be noticeable by ear.
-A defective clutch must be replaced.
+2. Using a thermometer (temperature indicator) make sure that when the engine heats up to 90-95°C, the fan speed increases by about 1000 rpm.
+If the clutch is working properly, this will be noticeable by ear.
+A faulty clutch should be replaced.